Driver's License Suspension

-Suspension of an Ohio Driver's License is an enforcement tool designed to bring those obligors who are in legal default on their child support orders back into compliance.
+Suspension of an Ohio Driver's License is an enforcement tool designed to bring obligors who are in legal default on their child support orders back into compliance.

 - Suspend any license currently held by the obligor.